RailzRash/blog/README.md

 # blog
-Create a wonderful blog, Deadline on Aprils fool.
+Aim was to Create a wonderful blog, Deadline on Aprils fool.
+Covered so far:

+Foundation-rails
+Paperclip
+Nested Routes
+Polymorphism